Disease/Disorder

 - Benign physical examination (without concern for C-spine or shoulder injury)

 Imaging should initially consist of: A-P, lateral, and odontoid C-spine films.
 Flexion/extension views can be helpful in demonstrating spinal instability but should only be done in the hospital setting for acute injuries.
-If symptoms are bilateral, or there is concern for cervical spine pathology, a C-spine MRI should be obtained to evaluate for spinal cord edema, nerve root integrity, disc herniation, pars interarticularis fractures, ligamentous injury, or foraminal stenosis.
-If unable to perform MRI, CT cervical spine can also evaluate for central/foraminal stenosis and detect an occult spine fracture.
+If symptoms are bilateral, or there is concern for cervical spine pathology, a C-spine MRI should be obtained to evaluate for spinal cord injury and central stenosis, nerve root integrity, disc herniation, pars interarticularis fractures, ligamentous injury, or foraminal stenosis.20 If unable to perform MRI, CT cervical spine can also evaluate for central/foraminal stenosis and detect an occult spine fracture.

 Supplemental assessment tools

 Electrodiagnostic examinations (EDX) can help confirm the diagnosis, define and locate the site and nature of the lesion (axonal, demyelinating), and guide prognosis.
 EDX can help distinguish between cervical radiculopathy and brachial plexopathy.
 Decreased conduction velocities, prolonged latencies and proximal conduction blocks on nerve conduction studies are consistent with neurapraxia.
 If sensory studies are abnormal, this is suggestive of a brachial plexus injury, rather than a radiculopathy, and may suggest a longer recovery process.
-The presence of positive sharp waves and fibrillation potentials on needle electromyography represents active denervation and axonal injury, which also suggests a longer recovery period; this may take up to four weeks to develop post-injury.17 Involvement of the cervical paraspinal muscles suggests a nerve root injury rather than plexopathy.
-While serial EDX can be helpful in case of axonotmesis and neurotmesis to monitor recovery, it is not recommended to base return-to-play decisions on resolution of EDX abnormalities, as functional strength may return prior to the resolution of EDX abnormalities.18 However, ongoing acute denervation (spontaneous potentials) without evidence of reinnervation (polyphasicity with appropriate recruitment) may suggest that the athlete is not yet ready to return to play.
+The presence of positive sharp waves and fibrillation potentials on needle electromyography represents active denervation and axonal injury, which also suggests a longer recovery period.
+These spontaneous potentials of PS waves and fib potentials may take up to four weeks to develop post-injury.21 Involvement of the cervical paraspinal muscles suggests a nerve root injury rather than plexopathy.
+While serial EDX can be helpful in case of axonotmesis and neurotmesis to monitor recovery, it is not recommended to base return-to-play decisions on resolution of EDX abnormalities, as functional strength may return prior to the resolution of EDX abnormalities.25 However, ongoing acute denervation (spontaneous potentials) without evidence of reinnervation (represented as polyphasicity ) may suggest that the athlete is not yet ready to return to play.
+Signs of reinnervation along with pain-free cervical motion and return of pre-injury strength are indications for return-to-play.22

 Early predictions of outcomes

 Given the relatively high incidence of stingers/burners and the rare incidence of permanent disability, the general prognosis appears good.
-While return to play time can be variable, one report estimated that more than 85% of players did not miss a game or practice after a stinger.4 Lack of prior stingers/burners and rapid resolution of symptoms are considered favorable prognostic factors.15 In contrast, prior history of a stinger has been shown to strongly correlate with recurrent stingers by more than 50% in some studies.9 However, there is no current evidence to suggest that the risk of permanent nerve injury is associated with the number of recurrence.
+Symptoms that resolved quickly were likely neuropraxic in nature, and therefore had a better prognosis.
+While return to play time can be variable, one report estimated that more than 85% of players did not miss a game or practice after a stinger.6 Lack of prior stingers/burners and rapid resolution of symptoms are considered favorable prognostic factors.18 In contrast, prior history of a stinger has been shown to strongly correlate with recurrent stingers by more than 50% in some studies, with some studies reporting up to 87% recurrence rate.
+Yet a study in 2019 recently found a 37.3% recurrence rate among these players.
+Others who have studied the same injury in the American football population have documented approximately one in five stingers to be recurrent.2,12 However, there is no current evidence to suggest that the risk of permanent nerve injury is associated with the number of recurrences.

 Environmental